Evidence of Coal-Fly-Ash Toxic Chemical Geoengineering in theTroposphere: Consequences for Public Health

 ash into the troposphere with its potential harm to public health and the environment?

-Since the United Nations Intergovernmental Panel on (IPCC) was established in
+Since the United Nations Intergovernmental Panel on Climate Change (IPCC) was established in

 1988 there has been much interest in global warming, which is perceived as a security threat.